-Repayment Estimator is a tool that William D. Ford Federal Direct Loan (Direct Loan) and Federal Family Education Loan (FFEL) program borrowers can use to obtain preliminary repayment plan eligibility information and estimated repayment amounts.
+The US Department of Education offers Loan simulators for students with William D. Ford Federal Direct Loan (Direct Loan) and Federal Family Education Loan (FFEL) can use to help determine the best loan repayment strategies and plans.
+Borrowers can use to obtain preliminary repayment plan eligibility information and estimated repayment amounts.
 This easy-to-use tool offers borrowers the opportunity to obtain preliminary repayment information across all the repayment plans.
 Its advantage over repayment plan-specific calculators is that it provides side-by-side results for all plans and information about the total cost of a loan over time.
-The new repayment estimator is available for borrower use on http://studentloans.gov/.
+Loan simulator information can be found: https://studentaid.gov/loan-simulator/.